 Technology is also playing a role in shaping our relationship with the calendar.
 Digital calendars and scheduling apps have become ubiquitous, allowing us to manage our time more efficiently and coordinate with others across different time zones.
 These tools have also made it easier to track events, set reminders, and access information about the calendar's history and structure.

-Furthermore, technology is enabling new ways of visualizing and interacting with time.
-Interactive calendars, time-lapse videos, and data visualizations are helping us to understand the rhythms of the day, the week, and the year in new and engaging ways.
+On top of that, technology is enabling new ways of visualizing and interacting with time.
+On the flip side, interactive calendars, time-lapse videos, and data visualizations are helping us to understand the rhythms of the day, the week, and the year in new and engaging ways.
 These developments are changing the way we perceive and experience time, potentially leading to new approaches to calendar design and scheduling in the future.

 While the Gregorian calendar is likely to remain the dominant calendar system for the foreseeable future, the ongoing discussions about calendar reform and the increasing influence of technology suggest that our relationship with time is constantly evolving.
 As we continue to grapple with the challenges of a globalized and interconnected world, the calendar will undoubtedly continue to adapt and change, reflecting our evolving needs and priorities.